DigoqueDigo/DigoqueDigo.github.io/README.md

 # Verisse Sub

 Verisse Sub is a personal website dedicated to anime-related projects, fansubs, and broader creative expression.
-Built with [Jekyll](https://jekyllrb.com/) and [Ruby](https://www.ruby-lang.org/pt/), it combines the flexibility of a static site generator with a clean, maintainable architecture.
+Built with [Jekyll](https://jekyllrb.com/) and [Ruby](https://www.ruby-lang.org/pt/), it combines the flexibility of a static site generator with a clean and maintainable architecture.

 ---